 Your company – like every company – is undergoing important change.
 But the change you want won’t just happen.
 You need your people to develop specific and valuable skills for them to operate in this new world that you’re creating.
 This post is about how you create your own transformative skills framework, complete with the skills you want your people to develop and then launch it across your organisation to deliver a specific, important change programme.

-How long will it take to develop?
+How long will your skills framework take to develop?
 Quicker than you can say ‘filter’.
 OK, maybe a bit longer than that!

 The thing about change is that it’s constant.
 At any given moment, inside and outside your company there are multiple major changes underway which affect how you do - or should do - business.

 'The companies that win in the 2020s will be designed to constantly learn and adapt to changing realities' - Boston Consulting Group